Savatage (1983-2002, 2014-2015): a Progressive Metal band from Tampa, Florida, USA.

-ormerly known as Metropolis, then Avatar, Florida, USA. act Savatage formed in 1978.
+ormerly known as Metropolis, then Avatar (where they recorded only a single EP and a posthumous compilation), Savatage would reform in 1983.
 Featuring the line up of Jon Olivia (vocals/guitar/keyboards), brother Chris Olivia (guitar), Steve Wacholz (drums) and Keith Collins (bass) they would produce music of hard-edge thrash/power metal with melodic undertones, the most noted aspect being the brothers soaring vocals and sharp guitar runs.
 Their 1983 Beneath The Surface three track EP debut, under the name Avatar, was classic American style hard hitting heavy metal that has since become a collector's item.
 They soon after changed their name to Savatage and continued their career.

 Under the same line-up but using the name Savatage, they continued their Iron Maiden, Black Sabbath and Judas Priest influenced Thrash sound that would eventually become the most common form of the genre by the end of the decade to release their 'Metal Blade' debut, The Dungeons Are Calling (1984).
 The follow-up, Sirens (1984), was their major label ('Atlantic') debut, but the follow-ups Power of the Night (1985) and Fight for the Rock (1986) received flack from their fans for being too commercial, the former featuring Johnny Lee Middleton on bass.